69rc/aqua-flow/setup-local.md

 1. Check the console for error messages
 2. Verify all dependencies are installed
 3. Ensure Node.js version is compatible
-4. Check that no other services are using port 5000
+4. Check that no other services are using port5100

 The application is designed to work out of the box with minimal setup required!